 Picture by Authority Dental under CC 2.0 license

 Take it just before anesthesia wears off or when you feel discomfort is too severe.
 Adhere to the instructions on the packaging.
-Your dentist can also offer insight into what products and dosages might be best in your case.
-The rule of thumb is to not take painkillers more often than every 6 hours.
+Your dentist can also offer insight into which products and dosages might be best for you.
+The rule of thumb is not to take painkillers more often than every 6 hours.

 Pain and discomfort should ease up around 4 days after the surgery.
-You may also experience stiffness of the throat and difficulty swallowing.
-If these symptoms persist for longer, contact your dentist.
-He or she may prescribe something stronger.
+You may also experience throat stiffness and difficulty swallowing.
+If these symptoms persist, contact your dentist.
+He or she may prescribe something more substantial.

 Antibiotics are not to be taken for pain itself.
 Your doctor will prescribe a course if he or she suspects an infection.